odota/core/_posts/learnings.md

     * Bonus points: make it email you when something goes wrong
     * Extra bonus points: make it call you so you can be on-call 24/7 and wake up at 3AM to put out fires!
 * Config
   * Don't put secrets in your code!
 It's really easy to accidentally push them to GitHub, and then you have to deal with rotating them.
-This sucks, and people will laugh at you while (Russian hackers pwn your webapp)[http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454].
+This sucks, and people will laugh at you while [Russian hackers pwn your webapp](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454).
   * Put your config settings in one place.
 It makes it easy for developers to see what settings can be changed.
 * Security
   * Reduce state provided by users.